· · AI

 Six of these are sound advice.
 The two that have invented numbers happen to also be the two with the boldest claims, which is not a coincidence.
 Marketing carousels reward bold numbers.
 The discipline of citing sources punishes them.

-Before going further on which tips work and which do not, one piece of context most viral lists skip: Claude.ai Pro and Max plans are message-limited, not token-limited.
-You get roughly 45 messages per 5-hour window on Pro.
+Before going further on which tips work and which do not, one piece of context most viral lists skip: Claude.ai Pro and Max plans are usage-limited, not token-billed.
+Your cap resets every 5 hours on Pro; the support docs no longer quote a fixed message count and describe Pro instead as at least 5x the free tier.
 Anthropic added weekly caps in August 2025.
 The API is the one billed per token.
-So when a viral tip says “save 40 percent of tokens” on Claude.ai, the real benefit is fewer messages consumed against your 5-hour cap, not dollars saved on a bill.
+So when a viral tip says “save 40 percent of tokens” on Claude.ai, the real benefit is more room inside your 5-hour window, not dollars saved on a bill.

 What actually moves the needle